Skip to main content

 * Read all group memberships (GroupMember.Read.All)

-3. After the Azure AD admin has given consent to the requested permissions.
-Please contact Haystack's technical support to activate the synchronization.
+3. After the Azure AD admin has granted consent to the requested permissions, contact your Haystack Account Manager to activate the integration.

 STEP 2 - HAYSTACK ACCOUNT SETTINGS

-After finishing the registration process described in step 1, your Haystack Customer Success representative will help you set up your account settings within Haystack's Admin Dashboard based on your requirements.
+After completing the registration process described in Step 1, your Haystack Account Manager will help configure your account settings within Haystack's Admin Dashboard based on your requirements.

 These settings include:

-1. Default Template - The default template to use if not directed otherwise
+1. Default Template - The default template used when a user is not assigned to a specific template group

-2. Invite Message - The message in the invitation emails, your employees will get
+2. Invite Message - The message included in the invitation emails your employees will receive

 STEP 3 - AZURE AD SET UP

-In this step you define the filters & rules which govern which employees should get a digital business card, and which ones should not, as well as manage which employees should be on each template in case you're using more than one card template.
+In this step, you define the filters and rules that determine which employees should receive a digital business card and which should not.
+You can also manage which employees are assigned to each template, in case you're using multiple card templates.

 Please note: This step is to be completed by your Azure AD Admin